jchristman/MaddieStoneAndroidRE-Docker/Exercise-3.md

 </service>
 ```

-Source analysis
+- [x] Find a code path that allows other applications or code on the phone to run arbitrary commands as a privileged user.

-- [ ] Find a code path that allows other applications or code on the phone to run arbitrary commands as a privileged user.
+WriteCommandReceiver has a function that will execute arbitrary commands if an intent is sent with the action of `android.intent.action.AdupsFota.operReceiver`.
+If there is an extra string called `cmd`, that string will be executed via `ProcessBuilder`